Riddiculous: Round 3

-Questions are worth £150; riddles are worth £500 and thrown-over riddles are worth £250.
+Questions are worth £150 (£100 since Series 2) and riddles are worth £500 and thrown-over riddles are worth £250 (£300 and £150 respectively since Series 2).
 After three riddles have been posed, the highest-scoring pair progresses to the Final.

 Final

 The winning team faces Henry's Riddle Run, where they have one minute to solve six rebus riddles to win their bank; should they do so, they may take on one further double-or-nothing rebus riddle, for which they have 20 seconds; however, if they fail to solve this riddle within the time limit, they lose all of their money and instead take home a Riddiculous themed teacup and saucer as a consolation prize.

-Series 2

-Same rules as Series 1, but with some changes: